Home

 Starting Position

-• Keep your straight and pointed up to the ceiling.
+• Keep your arms straight and pointed up to the ceiling.

 • Keep the back of your thighs close to the ball.